zitadel/zitadel-examples/b2b-nextjs/README.md

 and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Step 4: Customer organization
+## Step 4: Create a customer organization

-## ZITADEL Setup

-### Delegate the project to another organization
+### Customer organization

 Create a new organization in Console.
 Easiest way is to use the organization dropdown on the top left.
-Let's call this new organization `B2B-Demo-Customer`.
+Let's call this new organization `Demo-Customer`.

+### Organization Grant

-Switch to the `B2B-Demo` organization, select Projects in the navigation, and click on `Portal` and then `Grants`.
-[Grant all roles of the Project](https://docs.zitadel.ch/docs/guides/basics/projects#exercise---grant-a-project) to the organization `b2b-demo-customer.zitadel.ch`.
+Switch to the `Demo-Vendor` organization, select Projects in the navigation, and click on `Portal` and then `Grants`.
+[Grant all roles of the Project](https://docs.zitadel.ch/docs/guides/basics/projects#exercise---grant-a-project) to the organization `demo-customer.{YourDomain}.zitadel.cloud`.

+### User Setup

-Now switch back to the organization `B2B-Demo-Customer`, [create a new user](https://docs.zitadel.ch/docs/manuals/user-register) in this organization.
-Select Granted Projects on the left side panel and click on `Portal`.
-Add an authorization to the newly created user.
+Now switch back to the organization `Demo-Customer` and [create a new user](https://docs.zitadel.ch/docs/manuals/user-register) in this organization.
+Let's call the first user `Alice Admin`.
+Create a second user called `Eric Employee`.

+As you have guessed, these two users need to be authorized.
+We want to enable Alice to assign roles to users in her organization in self-service.
+Thus she will get also a Manager Role within ZITADEL.

+Navigate to Projects, and in the sub-navigation "Granted Projects".
+Select the project portal `Portal` and navigate to "Authorizations".

+Give `Alice Admin` the roles `reader` and `admin`.
+`Eric Employee` will get only the role `reader`.

+Now click on the plus on the top right and give `Alice Admin` the Manager Role `Project Grant Owner`.

 ### Login

-You should be able to login with the user created in the organization `B2B-Demo-Customer`and see all granted projects.
+You should be able to login with the user created in the organization `Demo-Customer`and see all granted projects.

 Switch to authorizations to view all users and their roles.
 You may extend the application here to make role-assignment possible within the portal.